Anthem is a decent game with a fair amount of content but it falls short in many areas, which inevitably led to its downfall.

-While it’s true that a majority of games released under this model tend to be unfinished and lacking content at launch, most of them go on to make massive improvements via patches and expansions.
+While it’s true that a majority of games released under this model tend to be unfinished and lack content at launch, most of them go on to make massive improvements via patches and expansions.

 However, that doesn’t mean that we should just ignore a live-service game’s performance at launch.
-Instead, this review will seek to strike a balance between what Anthem is now, and where it’s headed in the future.
+Instead, this review will seek to strike a balance between what Anthem is now and where it’s headed in the future.

-Ever since it’s official announcement at E3 2017, most of the discussion surrounding Anthem seemed to be more about the development studio behind it (BioWare) and the game’s publisher (EA), than the game itself.
+Ever since its official announcement at E3 2017, most of the discussion surrounding Anthem seemed to be more about the development studio behind it (BioWare) and the game’s publisher (EA) than the game itself.

 This created a situation where the odds were stacked against Anthem from the start.
-Regardless of what the end result looked like, there were a portion of gamers that would instantly reject the game.
+Regardless of what the result looked like, there was a portion of gamers that would instantly reject the game.
 As of now, Anthem does not feature any of the predatory micro-transactions that are known to plague EA published games.

-Right now, some items do feel overpriced, like emotes, and if you do find yourself wanting to buy a piece of armor for one of your javelins, you’re forced to purchase the entire set instead of individual pieces, greatly increasing the cost.
-However, the store can be easily avoided should you wish to never make a single purchase.
+Right now, some items do feel overpriced, like emotes.
+And, if you do find yourself wanting to buy a piece of armor for one of your javelins, you’re forced to purchase the entire set instead of individual pieces, which greatly increases the cost.
+However, the store can be easily avoided should you wish never to make a single purchase.